boss-dao/proposals/Stage 1 - Received/Lady Eithe - Boss DAO Royalty Wallet.md

 Proposal Summary

 I propose that we utilize portion of the Boss DAO royalty wallet for the community games, events, seasonal givewaya and collaborations.
 This will in turn incentivize community activity.
 The activities will benefit the holders and make the DAO a more intresting space to hang out in.
+As well as promote Boss DAO for other communities.

 Proposal Details